 If English Is Not Your First Language

-Your time at the Nicholas School can be a great opportunity to improve your English and prepare to apply for internships and jobs in English-speaking countries.
+Your time at the Nicholas School and Duke University can be a great opportunity to improve your English and prepare to apply for internships and jobs in English-speaking countries.
 Here are some tips:

 - Choosing Courses